 Job search allowances are payments made to TAA certified workers who are totally laid off and cannot obtain suitable employment within their commuting area.
-Under TAAEA, states are allowed to use their discretion to determine whether to offer workers the opportunity to apply for Job Search.
-At this time, Nebraska has enough funding to provide this benefit.
-The allowance for reimbursement may equal not more than 90% of necessary job search expenses, based on a per diem rate (transportation, hotel, meals), up to a maximum of \$1,250.
+The allowance for reimbursement may equal 100% of necessary job search expenses, based on a per diem rate (transportation, hotel, meals), up to a maximum of \$1,500.
 This reimbursement to affected workers is paid for expenses incurred, while participating in a pre-approved job search program.